hhandika/segul/README.md

 - Windows
 - Windows Subsystem for Linux (WSL)

 > :warning: **SEGUL modern terminal output comes with a cost of requiring a terminal application that supports [UTF-8 encoding](https://en.wikipedia.org/wiki/UTF-8)**.
 For MacOS and native Linux, your default terminal should have supported UTF-8 encoding by default.
 For Windows (including WSL) users, we recommend using [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701#activetab=pivot:overviewtab) to ensure consistent terminal output.
-Windows Terminal requires separate installation for Windows 10 or earlier.
+Windows Terminal requires separate installation for Windows 10.
 It will be the default terminal for Windows 11 when it arrives in Fall 2021.

 ## Quick Start